minstradamuss/minstradamuss/README.md

 ### Hi there 👋
 My name is Maria and now I'm a first year student of Computer Technologies Department in ITMO University.
+I can write code in 5 languages, I don't eat, I don't sleep and I do ballroom dancing.

+And...
 Wanna take part in ICPC in the team of St. Petersburg State University.

 ### ⚡ Tech stack
 * Python